 What Is Megaesophagus in Dogs?

 Megaesophagus is also known as dilatation of the esophagus or "Mega E" and describes an enlarged or widened esophagus with decreased motility.
 Normally the esophagus is a smooth, thin muscle lined with mucosa that gently helps food slide down into the stomach from the mouth due to the normal nerve function that tells the brain to swallow.
 For a dog that has megaesophagus, the esophagus widens and the nerve function or normal motility diminishes or disappears.
-This which makes it difficult for a dog to swallow food and liquids because these items sit in the esophagus and accumulate there instead of in the stomach.
+This makes it difficult for a dog to swallow food and liquids because these items sit in the esophagus and accumulate there instead of in the stomach.

 Signs of Megaesophagus in Dogs